thalitha/Cook-Book/README.md

 The www.jshint.com validator coding was used.

 ### Deployment
-the webpage was deployed using Github and Heroku.
+The webpage was deployed using Github and Heroku.
 The link to the website is: https://cookbookie.herokuapp.com/.

 ### Credits
 * I have seen the website developed by: xxx , yy